 In single gameplay mode, you race against the AI; with 8 racers.
 Expect to experience some hilarious racing as you try to steer clear away from the other racers bumping and smashing each other off the track.
 You either race to win or have fun smashing others too.
 The game UI is somewhat realistic, but the event sounds don’t feel right.
 Even when you have slowed the car down, the engine sound seems to roar louder.
 Handling is a tad bit difficult too, but you’ll soon get the hang of it as you keep racing.

 By the way, MayHemCars control is similar to all other racing games.
 You use:

 A and D – to turn left and right, respectively

 S – to reverse

 However, for braking, space key is used.
-Might take some muscle memory if you are new to this brake input.
+It might take some muscle memory if you are new to this brake input.

 There are a total of 12 tracks.
 And before you choose one, you can set the number of laps to run.
-By default the race laps to 6, which is quite lengthy and starts to get boring if you don’t have the patience.
+By default, the race laps to 6, which is quite lengthy and starts to get boring if you don’t have the patience.
 I enjoy at the most 3 laps.
-I haven’t tried all the tracks yet, however, some of the tracks are disabled but the button UI doesn’t indicate me anything about the current track being unplayable.
+I haven’t tried all the tracks yet, however, some of the tracks are disabled, but the button UI doesn’t indicate anything about the current track being unplayable.

 Each track is unique and features different environment settings.
-Some seem to represent a real-life race track while others are just imaginative; for instance a mind-bending road track in outer space!
+Some represent a real-life race track while others are just imaginative; for instance, a mind-bending road track in outer space!

 MayHemCars is an interesting racing game.
 Whether you play to win or smash is up to you.
-I’d like to do both but often tends to aim at winning if I find myself racing ahead of others ;P Hope you enjoyed reading this article.
+I want to do both but often aim to win if I find myself racing ahead of others ;P Hope you enjoyed reading this article.
 Go check out the game and let me know what you think about it in the comment section below.